LASSO Inference for High Dimensional Predictive Regressions: Asymptotic Theory

-which is sufficient to bound the approximation error $\widehat{{\rm B}}_{j}-{\rm B}_{j}$ in (\ref{eq:N+AE}).
-Nevertheless, we still need the consistency of $\hat{\varphi}_{j}$ established in Propositions \ref{prop:DB-I(1)-w} and \ref{prop:DB-I(0)}.
-These consistency results not only help us show the asymptotic normality of the $t$-statistic $t_{j}^{{\rm XD}}$ defined in (\ref{eq:XD=000020t=000020stat}), which guarantees the asymptotic size of the test, but are also necessary for establishing the convergence rate of the standard error that governs the asymptotic power. \end{rem} These key theoretical results about asymptotic size and power are displayed in the next section.
+which is sufficient to bound the approximation error $(\widehat{{\rm B}}_{j}-{\rm B}_{j})$ in (\ref{eq:N+AE}).
+Nevertheless, it is still necessary to establish the consistency of $\hat{\varphi}^{(j)}$.
+This consistency result not only helps us show the asymptotic normality of the $t$-statistic $t_{j}^{{\rm XD}}$ defined in (\ref{eq:XD=000020t=000020stat}) to guarantee the asymptotic size of the test, but is also critical for the convergence rate of the standard error that governs the asymptotic power. \end{rem} The consistency in the main equation and the auxiliary regression has paved the way for statistical inference.
+We will analyze the asymptotic size and power of the concerning test statistics in the next section.